petalorstem/100-days-of-code/log.md

 **Thoughts:** I've lost the count for how many times I'm restarting the 100 days of code challenge but I'm not going to give up till I get consistent.
 We fall, we get up !
 Today's learning session was great.
 I always wanted to learn JavaScript and it feels nice to finally learn it.

+### Day 1: October 25, 2021
+#####

+**Today's Progress**: Completed 45% of Basic Javascript on freecodecamps "JavaScript Algorithms and Data Structure" Certification.
+I learnt about Scope (Local and Global), undefined return value, assignment with a returned value, simple queue implementation, understanding the boolean data type and using the 'if' statement.

+**Thoughts**: I showed up today, Yaayy!
+I can totally do this!

 <!--### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.